YecineA/elb-authentication-cognito/README.md

 ![BeforeAuth](https://customsolutions.s3-ap-southeast-2.amazonaws.com/Yecine-Devlab/Screen+Shot+2020-04-13+at+3.29.09+PM.png)

 Once the user click on the Login button, it gets redirected to the Cognito Login page and once logged in, the user gets redirected back to the ALB with a code.
-ALb will then communicate with Cognito to verify and validate the user based on the code.
-Once the validation passed, ALB will eventually redirect the user to the original request and give an authentication cookie that will be used for any authenticated subsequent requests.
+ALB will then communicate with Cognito to verify and validate the user based on the code.
+Once the validation passed, ALB will eventually redirect the user to the original request and give an authentication cookie (step 4 in the diagram above) that will be used for any authenticated subsequent requests.

 ## **Walkthrough**
 1. Configure Cognito User pool